samus42/shattered-throne-solo/part2-long-fight.md

 While the Knights are filling the door with fire, start sniping everything else you can see.
 The distant ones won't return fire, so it's pretty much a shooting gallery.
 Feel free to cackle some more.

 Now you actually do have to deal with the knights.
-You might think it's a good idea to jump over the fire an engage, but that way lies madness and doing the whole first section of this again.
+You might think it's a good idea to jump over the fire and engage, but that way lies madness and doing the whole first section of this again.
 Try to stay wide and get as much of an angle as you can, but you might have to step in, shoot, then retreat.
 If you're the impatient type, a carefully fired rocket can work here.

 ## The Passage
 Now that you have a nice clear doorway, you can actually go through it and continue sniping everyone you see as you move along the passage.
 Laughing manically the whole time.
 Or until you run out of sniper ammo, then use your scout rifle.
 Unless of course you ignored my advice and have a shotgun, in which case you deserve whatever death awaits you.